 Different industries require different types of copier machines which leads to different maintenance agreements.
 The biggest factor is the type of office equipment you choose.
 Desktop printers are less expensive than multifunction copiers because not all of them can scan, fax, email, collage, or staple.
 Additionally, your maintenance agreement usually is dictated by the usage amount.

 Say, for example, that your company has a volume of about 3,000 prints and copies per month.
 However, another company prints a monthly volume of about 10,000.
 Whatever your monthly usage is, your provider will charge you accordingly with some variances such as color vs. black-and-white.
 It’s also good to mention that the more units you include, the better the price structure.

 The bottom line is that your leasing cost will be slightly less than renting a piece of office equipment.
 An additional bonus to leasing a machine is that you will also be building your equity.
 As with any type of agreement you make, breaking the agreement prematurely will incur fines and additional penalties.
 Only if you’re nearing the end of your lease is when you can upgrade and have the numbers work in your favor.

 Renting An Office Equipment

 Many business owners will choose to lease because it is a popular option, but some organizations would rather have a more flexible plan in case their needs change.
 For example, if you’re a startup company it might be a bit harder to predict your company’s future in the next two to three years.
-Companies that see a surplus in growth the first few years might not be able to upgrade when they are locked in for three to six years.
+Companies that see a surplus in growth the first few years might not be able to upgrade when they are locked into a three to six year contract.
 And, if your one of those companies that are just looking to switch out devices between departments you won’t have to worry about the buyout process.

 Monthly Renting Pricing Factors